 - Flexible.
 Any veggies you have will work.

 - Kid-approved.
 You can customize this for even the pickiest of eaters.
 Believe me.
-I've got one of those.
+I've got two of them.

 - Aromatics: carrots, celery, green onions, garlic, fresh ginger.